kuraykaraaslan/LensWave/README.md

-# FeedWave: React Native Instagram Clone
+# LensWave: React Native Instagram Clone

-Welcome to **FeedWave** - Your Ultimate React Native Instagram-like App!
+Welcome to **LensWave** - Your Ultimate React Native Instagram-like App!

 ## Introduction

-FeedWave is an Instagram clone designed to help users share photos, connect with friends, and explore the world through visual content.
+LensWave is an Instagram clone designed to help users share photos, connect with friends, and explore the world through visual content.
 Built using React Native, this app offers a seamless and captivating way to experience and share moments with others.
-This README provides an overview of FeedWave, installation instructions, and usage guidelines.
+This README provides an overview of LensWave, installation instructions, and usage guidelines.

 ## Features